 1. Educational business ideas for women

-About 77% of public school teachers in the U.S. are female.
+About 74% of school teachers in the U.S. are female.
 You’ve heard of male-dominated industries—education is definitely more of a female-dominated industry.

 If you love absorbing and sharing knowledge, an education-oriented business could be a great fit.
-Often, these are flexible businesses where you can choose your own hours, work from anywhere, and keep it as a one-woman operation or scale it to employ others.
+Often, these are the best small businesses that offer flexibility where you can choose your own hours and work from anywhere.
+You can also keep it as a one-woman operation or scale it to employ others.

 Tutoring in-person or online

 Women with academic skills can use them to help kids succeed in their subject of choice.
 You can offer tutoring for elementary school students, high-schoolers, college students, or even adults.
 Learn more about starting a tutoring business here.